BlueBrain/Brayns/python/doc/source/jsonrpcapi/api_core_methods.rst

         "type": "object",
         "properties": {
             "loader_name": {
-                "description": "Name of the loader to use", "type": "string"
+                "description": "Name of the loader used to parse the model file", "type": "string"
             },
             "loader_properties": {
                 "description": "Settings to configure the loading process" },
             "path": {
-                "description": "Path to the file to load", "type": "string"
+                "description": "Path of the file to load", "type": "string"
             }
         },
         "required": [
-            "path",
             "loader_name",
-            "loader_properties"
+            "loader_properties",
+            "path"
         ],
         "additionalProperties": false
     }